haacked/haacked.com/_posts/archived/2005-10-05-community-server-12-live-demo.aspx.markdown

 ---
 layout: post
-title: "Community Server 1.2 Live Demo"
+title: Community Server 1.2 Live Demo
 date: 2005-10-05 -0800
 comments: true
 disqus_identifier: 10598
 categories: []
+redirect_from: "/archive/2005/10/04/community-server-12-live-demo.aspx/"
 ---

 When it was released, I was quite critical of Community Server.
 I felt it was a rush job and shouldn’t have even been graced with a “beta” next to its name.
 That, along with other reasons, spurred me to start the